-To become a sheriff’s deputy in the state of Kentucky, new recruits must apply to the office in the county for which he or she hopes to work.
-Each county sheriff’s office sets its own hiring procedures and any requirements in addition to those that must be met according to KLEC.
+To become a sheriff’s deputy in the state of Kentucky, new recruits must apply to the sheriff’s office in the county for which he or she hopes to work.
+Each county sheriff’s office sets its own hiring procedures and any requirements in addition to state minimums.
 Once offered a position as a deputy, the new recruit must complete a police academy.

 Jefferson County, with its county seat in Louisville, is the most populous county in Kentucky and is always in need of qualified candidates for deputies.
-The Jefferson County Sheriff’s Office requires the same standards as those set by KLEC and additionally restricts any deputy candidates who have used marijuana in the last three years or another illegal, controlled substance within the last six years.
+The Jefferson County Sheriff’s Office (JCSO) requires the same standards as those set by the KJPSC and additionally disqualifies any deputy candidates who have used marijuana in the last three years or any other illegal controlled substance within the last six years.
 The starting salary for Jefferson County sheriff’s deputies is $35,163 per year.4

-Fayette County includes the large city of Lexington and is patrolled by the deputies of the Fayette County Sheriff’s Office.
+Fayette County includes the city of Lexington and is patrolled by the deputies of the Fayette County Sheriff’s Office.
 The office accepts applications at any time and sets rigorous standards for incoming recruits.
-In addition to the KLEC requirements, hopeful new deputies must:
+In addition to the state requirements, hopeful new deputies must:

 - Demonstrate a law-abiding lifestyle